ROSEN, A TOP RANKED LAW FIRM, Encourages Allbirds, Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – BIRD

-NEW YORK, April 23, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of: (i) Allbirds, Inc. BIRD Class A Common Stock pursuant and/or traceable to the Registration Statement in connection with the Company's November 2021 IPO; and/or (ii) Allbirds securities between November 4, 2021 and March 9, 2023, both dates inclusive (the "Class Period") of the important June 12, 2023 lead plaintiff deadline.
+/EIN News/ -- NEW YORK, April 23, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of: (i) Allbirds, Inc. (NASDAQ: BIRD) Class A Common Stock pursuant and/or traceable to the Registration Statement in connection with the Company’s November 2021 IPO; and/or (ii) Allbirds securities between November 4, 2021 and March 9, 2023, both dates inclusive (the “Class Period”) of the important June 12, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Allbirds securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.